 The more information management can access, the better the decisions that can be made.
 Using advanced systems, data can be gathered and reviewed in near real time to help create a positive omnichannel experience for customers.

-Order Aggregation – By factoring in information such as distance to customer, product location, order status and routing data, brands should be able to determine the best location to stock an item so it arrives to a customer as quickly as possible.
+Order Aggregation – By factoring in information such as distance to the customer, product location, order status and routing data, brands should be able to determine the best location to stock an item so it arrives at a customer as quickly as possible.
 Having easy access to print customer invoices, as well as picking and packing slips to create shipping labels, manifests, and provide tracking information further improves the ordering process by allowing associates to reroute orders when necessary.

-Customer View – Know your customer regardless of channel.
+Customer View – Know your customer regardless of the channel.
 Dividing customer databases by channels runs the risk of double counting.
 By tracking and managing all customer interactions, customer service agents will more easily be able to efficiently help shoppers with their requests.

-Enterprise Visibility – Utilizing digital and physical analytics to monitor all transactions and interactions across every channel allows retailers to meet specific needs of shoppers to build both the in-store and online experience.
+Enterprise Visibility – Utilizing digital and physical analytics to monitor all transactions and interactions across every channel allows retailers to meet the specific needs of shoppers to build both the in-store and online experience.

 Creating an omnichannel experience can be a daunting task, especially for emerging brands.
-Selecting an experienced third-party logistics (3PL) partner can provide you with the expertise you need to develop an efficient strategy that creates a positive buying experience for customers.
+Selecting an experienced third-party logistics (3PL) partner can provide you with the expertise you need to develop an effective strategy that creates a positive buying experience for customers.
 For more information on establishing a strong foundation for omnichannel, download Dotcom Distribution’s Step Into Omnichannel white paper.